chris-wood/chris-wood.github.io/_drafts/kolmogorov.md

 a random number generator, then $$d^2$$ should be exponentially distributed with a mean of $$0.995$$.

 So how do we actually test that the distribution of $$d^2$$ is exponential with the given mean?
 This is where the Kolmogorov-Smirnov (KS) test comes in handy.
-The KS test can be used to test that the distribution of some set of data matches a specific distribution.
+The KS test tests that the distribution of some set of data matches a specific distribution.
 (In this case, the exponential distribution.)
 The test itself is rather elegant.
 It basically works as follows.
 Let $$F_k$$ be the empirical distribution function of the input data set, and let $$F_0$$ be the CDF of the known distribution. $$F_k$$ is computed